shelfwise/pyparams/README.md

             dtype: str
             value: '{{REQUIRED}}'
 ```
-Compilation, please check the content of `compiled_main.py` to
+Compilation step.
+Please check the content of `compiled_main.py` to
 see how PyParams deals with importing modules.

 ```bash